Skip to Content

 A pot full of chicken heads

-Meanwhile, in a smaller side room, no less than six people were sitting in front of plastic buckets, dismembering chickens with casual efficiency.
+Meanwhile, in a smaller side room, no less than six people sat in front of plastic buckets, dismembering chickens with casual efficiency.

 The air was thick and heavy, and there was little spare room to stand and observe.